 You can add carousel Schema to your categories/tags/any taxonomy pages by using Rank Math’s Schema Generator.
-Carousel Schema can be added to your taxonomy pages (that have items of the same Schema type) by following the exact steps as shown below.
+Carousel Schema can be added to your taxonomy pages (with items of the same Schema type) by following the exact steps below.

 3.1 Edit the Archive Page

 At first, open the category or tag or any archive page where you want to use the Carousel Schema.

 3.2 Navigate to the Schema Generator

 As you scroll down the page, you can find the familiar Rank Math Meta box available at the bottom of the page.
 If the Meta box is not available on the edit screen, then navigate to Rank Math > Titles & Meta > Categories (for other taxonomies, you can choose from the tabs on the left) and enable Add SEO Controls option.

 Now, in the Meta box, navigate to the Schema tab and then click the Schema Generator.
 If the Schema tab is unavailable on your Meta box, you can navigate to Rank Math > Titles & Meta page > Categories (choose the taxonomy you’re working with) and ensure Remove Snippet Data is disabled.

 3.3 Choose Carousel Schema